Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights - NewsBreak

 Dolphins stats and trends

-- Miami has played eight games, with three wins against the spread.

-- Miami's games this year have hit the over on four of eight set point totals (50%).
+- Miami's games this year have hit the over four times in eight opportunities (50%).

-- In games that Miami picks up more than 401.4 yards, the team is 1-1 against the spread and 0-2 overall.
+- Miami is 1-1 against the spread and 0-2 overall when the team picks up more than 401.4 yards.

-- The Dolphins have turned the ball over four more times (13 total) than the Texans have forced a turnover (9) this season.
+- The Dolphins have turned the ball over 13 times this season, four more turnovers than the Texans have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Texans.